-$\underline{pCi/L}$ - pico Curies per Liter is a measure of radioactivity in water.
+- pCi/L pico Curies per Liter is a measure of radioactivity in water.

-(1) - During 2017, we collected and analyzed 30 samples for lead and copper.
-The action level for lead was not exceeded at any site tested.
+(i) During 2017, we collected and analyzed 30 samples for lead and copper.
+The action level (AL) for lead was not exceeded at any site tested.
 The action level for copper was not exceeded at any site.
 The next round of sampling and testing will occur in 2020.
 The values reported for lead and copper represent the 90th percentile.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is - equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In our sampling program, the 90th percentile value is the 4th highest result. - No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

-(3) -MCL for Radium is for Radium 226 and Radium 228 combined.
+In our sampling program, the 90th percentile value is the 4th highest result. - (2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) -MCL for Radium is for Radium 226 and Radium 228 combined. - (4) UCMR Unregulated Contaminant Monitoring Rule is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
+Results will be used by the USEPA to determine if the contaminants need to be regulated in the future. - (5) Perchlorate is an unregulated contaminant.
+However, the NYS Dept. of Health has established an action level of 18.0 ug/l. - (6) 1,4-Dioxane -The New York State (NYS) proposed MCL for 1,4 dioxane is 1 part per billion(ppb). - (7) It is used as a solvent for cellulose formulations, resins, oils, waxes and other organic substances.
+It is also used in wood pulping, textile processing, degreasing, in lacquers, paints, varnishes, and stains; and in paint and varnish removers.